 Sharing i

+As admin you can fine-tune the sharing behavior.
+Please see the documentation for more information.

-- Allow apps to use the Share API
+✓ Allow apps to use the Share API

-- 🕑 Allow users to share via link
+✓ Allow users to share via link

-- Enforce password protection

-- Allow public uploads

-- Allow users to send mail notification for shared files

-- Set default expiration date
+✓ Allow public uploads ☐ Always ask for a password ☐ Enforce password protection ☐ Set default expiration date

-- Allow resharing
+✓ Allow resharing

+✓ Allow sharing with groups

-- Restrict users to only share with users in their groups
+Restrict users to only share with users in their groups

-- Allow users to send mail notification for shared files to other users

-- Exclude groups from sharing
+☐ Exclude groups from sharing

-Allow username autocompletion in share dialog.
-If this is disabled the full username needs to be entered.
+☑ Allow username autocompletion in share dialog.
+If this is disabled the full username or email address needs to be entered.

+Show disclaimer text on the public link upload page.
+(Only shown when the file list is hidden.)

+Default share permissions

+☑ Create ☑ Change ☑ Delete ☑ Share

 - Check Allow apps to use the Share API to enable users to share files.
-If this is not checked, no users can create file shares. - Check Allow users to share via link to enable creating public shares for people who are not Nextcloud users via hyperlink. - Check Enforce password protection to force users to set a password on all public share links.
-This does not apply to local user and group shares. - Check Allow public uploads to allow anyone to upload files to public shares. - Check Allow users to send mail notification for shared files to enable sending notifications from Nextcloud.
-(Your Nextcloud server must be configured to send mail) - Check Set default expiration date to set a default expiration date on public shares. - Check Allow resharing to enable users to re-share files shared with them. - Check Restrict users to only share with users in their groups to confine sharing within group memberships.
+If this is not checked, no users can create file shares. - Check Allow users to share via link to enable creating public shares for people who are not Nextcloud users via hyperlink. - Check Allow public uploads to allow anyone to upload files to public shares.

+- Check Always ask for a password to proactively ask a user to set a password for a share link. - Check Enforce password protection to force users to set a password on all public share links.
+This does not apply to local user and group shares. - Check Set default expiration date to set a default expiration date on public shares. - Check Allow resharing to enable users to re-share files shared with them. - Check Allow sharing with groups to enable users to share with groups. - Check Restrict users to only share with users in their groups to confine sharing within group memberships.